SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Code architecture and main features

 \subsubsection{Automatic solution interpolation}

-SymBoltz integrates equations in conformal time $\tau$ for several given wavenumbers $k$, and stores the result in an object that wraps independent ODE solutions for the background and perturbations for every $k$.
-Conveniently, this solution object can be queried for \emph{any} variable or symbolic expression
+SymBoltz integrates the background and perturbation ODEs in conformal time $\tau$ and for several wavenumbers $k$.
+All the results are stored in a dedicated solution object.
+This object can be queried for any variable or symbolic expression

+This looks up the background solution if $S$ is a background variable, or the perturbation solutions if it is perturbative.
+It interpolates from the times stored by the ODE solver to the requested $\tau$ using the solver's dense interpolation scheme.
+If $S$ is perturbative, it also interpolates from the solved perturbation $k$-modes to the requested $k$.
+If $S$ is an unknown, it is returned directly from the ODE solution.
+If $S$ is observed, it is instead recomputed automatically from its expansion in terms of unknowns.

-at any $\tau$ and $k$.
-The solution object automatically expands $x$ in terms of unknowns $\boldsymbol{u}$ (if $x$ is observed), and interpolates between solved wavenumbers $k_i$ (if $x$ is perturbative) and in $\tau$ using the ODE solver's built-in interpolation method (or as in \cref{sec:splining} if $x$ is splined).
-This provides the modeler easy access to any variable and expression defined in the model.
-The solution interpolation is also incorporated into convenient plot recipes for trivial visualization of any expressions for any $\tau$ and $k$.
+The result is that the user can access any variable in the model without having to do any of this manually.
+The solution interpolation is also incorporated into plotting recipes that easily visualize any variable as a function of $\tau$ and $k$.